• Home

 • I was looking for apps that allowed you to generate AI images from a text prompt.
 Tools that have you upload a dozen of your photos and then spit out AI-generated portraits are fun (and normally built using Stable Diffusion), but they aren't the kind of general-purpose image generators I was considering.

 • I was looking at the AI image generators themselves, not tools built on top of them.
-For example, NightCafe is an AI picture generator that has a great community and app, but it just enables you to use Stable Diffusion, fine-tuned models based on various versions of it, the DALL·E 3 API, as well as a handful of older generative models.
-It's worth checking out, but it doesn't meet my criteria for this list.
+For example, NightCafe is an AI picture generator that has a great community and app, but it just enables you to use open source models like FLUX and Stable Diffusion, fine-tuned models based on various versions of them, the DALL·E 3 API, as well as a handful of older generative models.
+It's worth checking out, but it doesn't meet my criteria for its own entry on this list.

-Before we dive in, one more thing to note: all these tools are technically in beta, and I suspect they'll remain that way for a while.
+Before we dive in, one more thing to note: a lot of these tools are technically in beta, and I suspect they'll remain that way for a while.
 While they're getting more and more impressive every day, AI image generators have a long way to go before they're able to consistently produce great results and reliably fit into commercial workflows.

 Unfortunately, being in beta doesn't mean these tools are free.
-Since I first wrote this article, both DALL·E and Midjourney have scrapped their free trials.
 It's understandable, given the heavy computing load involved in creating AI images, but it still means that they're harder to just play around with.

 How to use AI image generation at work